booksbyus/zguide/site/content/docs/chapter1.md

 Traditional network programming is built on the general assumption that one socket talks to one connection, one peer.
 There are multicast protocols, but these are exotic.
 When we assume "one socket = one connection", we scale our architectures in certain ways.
 We create threads of logic where each thread work with one socket, one peer.
 We place intelligence and state in these threads.

-In the ZeroMQ universe, sockets are doorways to fast little background communications engines that manage a whole set of connections automagically for you.
+In the ZeroMQ universe, sockets are doorways to fast little background communications engines that manage a whole set of connections automatically for you.
 You can't see, work with, open, close, or attach state to these connections.
 Whether you use blocking send or receive, or poll, all you can talk to is the socket, not the connections it manages for you.
 The connections are private and invisible, and this is the key to ZeroMQ's scalability.

 This is because your code, talking to a socket, can then handle any number of connections across whatever network protocols are around, without change.
 A messaging pattern sitting in ZeroMQ scales more cheaply than a messaging pattern sitting in your application code.